schemathesis/schemathesis/CONTRIBUTING.rst

 - ``GET /api/multiple_failures`` - returns different response statuses, depending on the provided integer ``id`` parameter.
 For negative values returns 200 with ``{"result": "OK"}`` payload, 500 if ``id`` is 0, and 504 for positive ``id`` values.
 - ``GET /api/slow`` - always returns ``{"slow": true}`` after 100 ms delay
 - ``GET /api/path_variable/{key}`` - receives the ``key`` path parameter and unconditionally returns ``{"success": true}``
-- ``POST /api/unsatisfiable`` - parameters for this endpoint are impossible to generate
+- ``POST /api/unsatisfiable`` - parameters for this operation are impossible to generate
 - ``POST /api/performance`` - depending on the number of "0" in the input value, responds slower and if the input value has more than ten "0", returns 500
 - ``GET /api/flaky`` - returns 1:1 ratio of 200/500 responses
 - ``GET /api/recursive`` - accepts a recursive structure and responds with a recursive one